 We learn about relationships from representations around us.
 If violence existed in our family of origin, we often use that model in developing relationships with others.
 Sometimes that means a person will model an abusive person.
-Domestic violence is a learned behavior and can be un-learned.
+Domestic violence is a learned behavior and can be unlearned.
 Although these can run concurrent and influence abuse, domestic violence is not caused by anger, psychological problems, drugs and alcohol, or other common assumptions.

 Domestic violence and issues of oppression

 Relationship abuse happens most often in relationships where there is a power imbalance that can be exploited.
-We see this exploitation play out in sexist, misogynist, racist, xenophobic, homophobic, heterosexist, transphobic and classist ways.
+We see this exploitation play out in sexist, misogynist, racist, xenophobic, homophobic, heterosexist, transphobic, and classist ways.

-An example of this would be an American citizen who marries someone from another country and exploits the fact that their partner does not speak English or know their rights in this country or knows what is customary in the U.S. The citizen can leverage their knowledge and privilege to control the immigrant partner by telling them that they can’t call the police or that they have to rely on them for immigration status.
+An example of this would be an American citizen who marries someone from another country and exploits the fact that their partner does not speak English or know their rights in this country or know what is customary in the U.S. The citizen can leverage their knowledge and privilege to control the immigrant partner by telling them that they can’t call the police or that they have to rely on them for immigration status.

 Relationships are partnerships with equal commitment of the people involved.
 This wheel illustrates some of the vital pieces to nurturing equality in relationships.

 It is important to find a balance between respecting your partner’s opinion and getting what you need out of a relationship.
 If you find your partner’s activities distasteful or if you have differing political or religious beliefs, for example, you may want to end your relationship because it doesn’t work for you.
 This is not abusive, but merely taking care of your individual needs until you can find a partner that better matches you.